-Heat a wok or large, deep sauté pan over high heat.
+- Heat a wok or large, deep sauté pan over high heat.
 Add the oil and swirl to coat.
-Add the marinated turkey and cook, breaking apart the meat into small bits with a heatproof spatula, until it's no longer pink and fully cooked through, about 5 minutes.
+Add the marinated turkey and cook, breaking the meat into small bits with a heatproof spatula, until it's no longer pink and fully cooked through, about 5 minutes.

-Add the rice vinegar, chili paste, sesame oil, black pepper, and remaining 2 tablespoons soy sauce, then stir to combine.
+- Add the rice vinegar, chili paste, sesame oil, black pepper, and remaining 2 tablespoons soy sauce, then stir to combine.
 Continue to cook for 1 additional minute.
 Taste and add additional soy sauce, hot sauce, or black pepper as desired.
 Scoop into serving bowls (over brown rice, quinoa, or cauliflower rice if desired).
 Serve hot, sprinkled with additional green onions.

 - *INGREDIENT NOTE: Use coconut aminos to make this egg roll in a bowl Keto, Paleo, Whole30, or gluten free.
 Tamari is another suitable alternative for those needing a gluten-free egg roll in a bowl without soy sauce.

 - TO STORE: Store the egg roll filling in an airtight storage container in the refrigerator for up to 4 days.
 You can store the rice on its own or portion everything together into individual serving containers for a meal-prep approach.

 - TO REHEAT: Rewarm leftovers in the microwave or in a wok over medium-low heat.
 I find the leftovers lose some of their zip, so I like to top mine with a few shakes of extra soy sauce.